Home insulation and boilers for free: here's how

 Schemes by supplier

-As we said above, all of the big six energy firms have to offer these home improvements, whether you're a customer or not.
+Although British Gas and Scottish Power have stopped accepting new applicants for free home insulation and replacement boilers, four of the big six energy firms still have to offer these home improvements, whether you're a customer or not.

 Though the eligibility requirements are the same everywhere, that gives you a lot of choice.

 Here are the information pages and helplines for the big firms: they have more detail about what's available and how to make an application.

 |E.On||More >>||Apply online or call 0330 400 1188|

 |Npower||More >>||Apply online or call 0800 072 1741 / 0330 100 8123|

 |SSE||More >>||Call 0345 078 3248|

 Not suitable for free improvement or just want to carry on saving?
 There's plenty you can do.

 As energy companies put up prices it has never been more important to be on the cheapest tariff available to you.

 Our guide to switching energy suppliers has more helpful information.